5 Ways to Cut Waste from Your Digital Advertising Campaigns

-When implementing a PPC campaign in Google Ads, it can be tempting to go after those broad (and often expensive) keywords with tons of search volume first.
-The problem with bidding solely on 1-2 word keywords, however, is that while you might be achieving a higher volume of impressions and/or traffic, it’s likely that a small percentage of that traffic is relevant.
+When implementing a PPC campaign in Google Ads, it can be tempting to go after those broad (and expensive) keywords with tons of search volume first.
+The problem with bidding solely on 1-2 word keywords, however, is that while you might be achieving a higher volume of impressions and/or traffic, only a small percentage of that traffic is relevant.

-Consider for instance how many different intentions can be attributed to a search for the words “accounting” or “furniture.”
+Consider, for instance, how many different intentions can be attributed to a search for the terms “accounting” or “furniture.”

-Although long-tail keywords (search queries that are longer than three words long) have lower search volume, adding them to your SEM approach will increase the likelihood that the user’s search intent will match what you’re offering.
+Although long-tail keywords (search queries that are longer than three words) have lower search volume, adding them to your SEM approach will increase the likelihood that the user’s intent will match what you’re offering.
 Plus, since long-tail keywords are also more specific, it’s more likely that the searcher is closer to making a purchase than someone using broad terms to conduct preliminary research.

 Keywords such as “accounting software for restaurants” or “medical office furniture” will drive less traffic than their broad keyword counterparts, but users entering those queries will be much more likely to convert upon landing on your site.